plan-your-vote/plan-your-vote-cms/README.md

 ## Database Config
 [Database Config] (./doc/dbconfig.md) how to configure database for different sources

-## Deploy on docker container with SQLite
+## Deploy on docker container with MSSQL
-docker-compose -f build.yml up --build
+docker-compose -f build.yml up
+Open (http://localhost:8888/) on your browser